* Abe says BOJ should consider maximising employment as mandate

 And on Thursday, European Central Bank President Mario Draghi gave no indication it would cut rates in the near future, disappointing euro bears who had thought the ECB would be inclined to cut rates to shore up the wobbly euro zone economy.

-As a result the euro jumped 1.6 percent on Thursday, its biggest daily gain in five months and held steady from late U.S. levels at $1.3262.
+As a result the euro jumped 1.6 percent on Thursday, its biggest daily gain in five months and held little changed from late U.S. levels at $1.3252.

 The single currency is not far from 8 1/2-month peak of $1.33085 hit last month.